adlnet/xAPI-Spec/xAPI-Communication.md

 Otherwise the process follows the standard OAuth workflow.

 **Requirements:**
-* <a name="4.1.s5.b1"></a>If this form of authentication is used to record Statements, the LRS MUST record an authority that includes both that application and the authenticating user, as a group, since OAuth specifies an application.
+* <a name="4.1.s5.b1"></a>If this form of authentication is used to record Statements, the LRS MUST record an authority that includes both that application and the authenticating user, as a Group, since OAuth specifies an application.

 ###### <a name="4.1.s6"></a>No Application + Known User Process and Requirements
 **Process:**